 We refer to these, in general, as the Communication Function of EGNOS.
-Of these, this paper will focus mainly on the first two, with two concrete proposals: the ESA ALIVE Concept, (Alert interface via EGNOS) and the SAR Return Link.
-The authors consider the ESA ALIVE and the SAR return link proposals as meaningful and viable concepts, which may be implemented in a reasonable short time frame, contributing to save lives in the event of disasters.
+Of these, this paper will focus mainly on the first two.
+The ESA ALIVE concept, (Alert interface via EGNOS) is concerned with the provision of early warning messages to citizens or governmental/local authorities in the event of a major event or disaster.
+The authors consider the ESA ALIVE a meaningful and viable concept, which may be implemented in a reasonable short time frame, contributing to save lives in the event of disasters.